paradigmn/ultrastar_pitch/README.md

 Note: Some virus scanner identify the binary as Bitcoin miner and therefore prevent the execution.
 This is unfortunate but not in my power to control.
 Either add an exception or install the python application as described below.

+### spleeter
+The [spleeter project](https://github.com/deezer/spleeter) uses deep learning to separate the vocal- and instrumental part of a song.
+In some cases, mainly acoustic songs, ultrastar-pitch performs better with the isolated vocal data.
+In other cases its accuracy drops due to introduced artifacts / information loss.

+In order to use spleeter with ultrastar-pitch, a couple of steps need to be performed:

+* spleeter uses Tensorflow 1 while ultrastar-pitch uses tf2, in order to  install both python packages on the same machine, a virtual pip / conda environment is required.
+* spleeter produces multiple outputs.
+The vocals.wav file needs to be placed in the same directory as the notes.txt file.
+* in the notes.txt file the "#MP3" tag needs to be changed, that it refers to the vocal file (e.g. "#MP3:vocals.wav").
+* after running ultrastar-pitch, the "#MP3" tag needs to be reverted back

 ## installation
 If you are using the binary, everything should run out of the box.
 In case of an error, try to install Microsoft Visual C++ Redistributable x64 (2010+2015).